-To make the most of your visit to this great city and its famous wineries choosing the right season.
+To make the most of your visit to this great city and its famous wineries, choose the right season.

-During our wine tours, the cellar master would let us try barrel samples of all these different wines and compare them with his final aged wine.
+During our wine tours, the cellar master would offer samples of all these different wines and compare them with his final aged wine.

 The French government recently announced that picking can be done by tourists as long as they are doing that as part of the touristic visit and not for a salary.
 I am waiting for the most prestigious wineries to allow harvesting.
 Wouldn’t it be nice to contribute to the amazing wines of Chateau Margaux?

 Spring is a wonderful time to visit Bordeaux as well.
 Vines are waking up.
-Blossoming fruit trees, colourful tulips and poppies are everywhere.
+Blossoming fruit trees, colorful tulips, and poppies are everywhere.

 Vines are flowering in May and June.